An ad-free and cookie-free webpage by FactorPad

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

-Fluor Corp. is a holding company, which engages in providing engineering, procurement, construction, fabrication and modularization, operations, maintenance and asset integrity, as well as project management services, on a global basis.
-It operates through the following four segments: Energy & Chemicals, Mining, Industrial, Infrastructure & Power, Diversified Services and Government.
+Fluor Corp. operates as a holding company.
+The firm engages in the provision of engineering, procurement, construction, fabrication and modularization, operations, maintenance and asset integrity, as well as project management services, on a global basis.
+It operates through the following segments: Energy & Chemicals, Mining & Industrial, Infrastructure & Power, Diversified Services and Government.
 The Energy & Chemicals segment focuses on opportunities in the upstream, midstream, downstream, chemical, petrochemical, offshore and onshore oil and gas production, liquefied natural gas and pipeline markets.
-The Mining, Industrial, Infrastructure & Power segment provides design, engineering, procurement, construction and project management services to the mining and metals, transportation, life sciences, advanced manufacturing and power sectors.
-The Diversified segment provides a wide array of asset services, asset integrity services, equipment solutions and staffing services.
+The Mining & Industrial segment provides design, engineering, procurement, construction and project management services to the mining and metals, transportation, life sciences, advanced manufacturing and technologies sectors.
+The Infrastructure & Power segment provides design, engineering procurement, construction and project management services to the infrastructure sector.
+The Diversified Services segment provides asset services, asset integrity services, equipment solutions and staffing services.
 The Government segment provides engineering, construction, logistics, base and facilities operations and maintenance, contingency response and environmental and nuclear services to the U.S. government and governments abroad.
 The company was founded by John Simon Flour, Sr. in 1912 and is headquartered in Irving, TX.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)